9 Tips to Help Kids Keep Safe During Summer

 Specialists from Johns Hopkins All Children’s Hospital and Johns Hopkins Children’s Center offer nine recommendations for keeping kids safe this summer season.

-“While it has been declared that COVID-19 is no longer a public health emergency, we are still seeing many viruses spreading,” says Allison Messina, chief of infectious disease at Johns Hopkins All Children’s Hospital.
-“This is why it’s important to properly wash your hands for 20 seconds with soap and water or use hand sanitizer when traveling.”
+"Although cold and flu season is behind us, encouraging your kids to practice good hand hygiene throughout the year will help to keep them healthier no matter the season," says Allison Messina, chief of infectious disease at Johns Hopkins All Children’s Hospital.
+“This is why it’s important to properly wash your hands for 20 seconds with soap and water or use alcohol-based hand sanitizer when traveling.”

 Germs can live on surfaces we touch, and many viruses are spread when an infected person releases virus particles into the air by breathing, talking, coughing or sneezing.